 Today, the Township is faced with complex and potentially contradictory trends which impact traffic and circulation.
-On the one hand, transportation systems throughout the region have recently experienced less stress due to the ongoing COVID-19 pandemic.
+On the one hand, transportation systems throughout the region have recently experienced less stress due to the ongoing during the COVID-19 pandemic.
 Specifically, the pandemic has led to an increase in both telecommuting from home as well as online shopping and delivery services.
 Additionally, future changes in automobile ownership trends as well as the rise of car share services may also impact traffic and parking demands.

 On the other hand, the Township remains a bustling, robust, and diverse community with a population that is approaching thirty thousand residents.
-This is due, in part, due to the development of several sites throughout the Township for multifamily uses.
+This continued growth is due, in part, due to the Township's top-rated school district which remains a driving factor behind residential growth, as does the Princeton Junction Train Station on the Northeast Corridor rail line with a spur line into downtown Princeton.
+Demand for housing, along with statewide affordable housing issues, has led to the development of several sites throughout the Township for multifamily uses.
 Furthermore, the Township has adopted several zoning amendments to its land use regulations to permit additional commercial opportunities, particularly along the US Route 1 corridor.

-Thus, the following Circulation Element of the Master Plan has been developed to take into account these larger, more regional trends while also focusing on the Township's more localized growth issues.
+Thus, the following Circulation Plan Element of the Master Plan has been developed to take into account these larger, more regional trends while also focusing on the Township's more localized growth issues.
 A fundamental focus of this plan is the maintenance and safety of the community's roadway and transit system.

-Accordingly, the following Circulation Element of the Master Plan is divided into the following sections:
+Accordingly, the following Circulation Plan Element of the Master Plan is divided into the following sections: